KROQ-FM: Management and audience changes (2017–present)

 By the end of the Weatherly era, KROQ had essentially shifted to a classic alternative format that leaned heavily on heritage acts.
 Weatherly added new titles to the playlist very conservatively.
 Kaplan's strategy differed from Weatherly's; he immediately shifted the playlist to focus on alternative pop, with heavy airplay of artists including Billie Eilish, Machine Gun Kelly, Post Malone, Powfu, 24kGoldn, Beabadoobee and Dominic Fike.
 The station also decreased airplay of most 1990s and 2000s alternative titles and artists that defined the station during its heyday, including System of a Down and Muse.
 The changes drew ire from cultural critics and former KROQ on-air talent, followed by a steep ratings decline.

-During this period, Kaplan mandated that all on-air talent no longer refer to the station as "K-Rock," but rather use the call letters "K-R-O-Q." The station paused most street team marketing promotions and festivals, including Weenie Roast and Almost Acoustic Christmas, due to the COVID-19 pandemic.
-KROQ's ratings continue to be challenged.

-After 22 years on KROQ, Ted Stryker exited the "Stryker & Klein" morning show on July 6, 2021.
-The morning show would change its name to "Klein and Ally" at this time.
-On February 1, 2022, Stryker officially joined Chris Booker on crosstown rival KYSR for afternoon drive.
+In 2021, Stryker left KROQ (later landing at rival KYSR) and the morning show was renamed "Klein.Ally.Show."
+Around this time, the show stopped being syndicated to focus solely on its KROQ audience.
+Also in 2021, longtime DJ Kat Corbett left the station, having joined in 1999.

 Weatherly would return to KROQ as Senior Vice President of Programming in May 2022.
-Since then, the station has greatly reduced its focus on alternative pop and has increased airplay of classic alternative tracks from the 1990s and 2000s.
-The station also returned to its pre-2020 logo and is again referring to itself as "K-Rock" on the air.
+Since then, the station has greatly reduced its focus on alternative rock and has increased airplay of classic alternative tracks from the 1990s and 2000s.

+On October 5, 2024, KROQ introduced a new electronic dance music show, KROQ EQ, on Saturday nights, with Justice performing a guest DJ set for its premiere edition.

+For a short period in 2024-25, the station resurrected Loveline as a local, Sunday night show hosted by Kevan Kenney and Dr. Tara Suwinyattichaiporn.

+Kevin Ryder returned to KROQ on April 1, 2025, after five years, this time as an afternoon host.
+Current afternoon host Megan Holliday shifted to the night shift, replacing Kevan Kenney.
+In July 2025, longtime DJ Nicole Alvarez left the station and later penned a farewell message that lamented the state of the radio industry.

 Awards

-The station was awarded Radio Station of the Year in 1992 and 1993 by Rolling Stone magazine readers poll issues.
+KROQ was awarded Radio Station of the Year in 1992 and 1993 by Rolling Stone magazine readers poll issues.

 In 2007, the station was nominated for the top 25 markets Alternative station of the year award by Radio & Records magazine.

 Other nominees included WBCN in Boston, Massachusetts; KTBZ-FM in Houston, Texas; KITS in San Francisco, California; KNDD in Seattle, Washington; and WWDC in Washington, DC.

 KROQ was the recipient of an Alternate Contraband Award for Major Market Radio Alternative Radio Station of the Year 2012.

 KROQ was inducted into the Rock Radio Hall of Fame in 2014.